 Faculty 2: Computer Science and Engineering offers a broad range of bachelor degree courses in the field of mechanical engineering.
 As a particularly qualified graduate (also from other institutions of higher education) you can further extend and deepen your knowledge by studying the four semester-long master degree course "General Mechanical Engineering".
-You can chose from five different fields of specialization - with 14 or 15 modules, depending on the respective field (see module overview).
+You can choose from five different fields of specialization — with 14 or 15 modules, depending on the respective field (see module overview).
 The overall course of study requires 120 ECTS credits.
 You will demonstrate your skills to independently solve technical problems in two scientific engineering projects, one practical project and in the work on the master thesis.

 A first engineering-scientific professional academic degree (bachelor or diploma) with a regular period of study of at least six semesters or a final grade of better than 2.8 and 180 ECTS is a prerequisite.